SixK/CC1101-X2D-Heaters/README.md

 rtl_433 -D -A -f 868340000

 2 messages of 74 bytes length should be captured when pressing a manual heater command on Deltia emitter device.
-Only 1rst message is necessary.
+1rst message is for Comfort/Eco mode.
-In this message only 14 first bytes are mandatory
+2nd message is for Power On/Off and HG (Frost prevent) mode In this messages only 14 first bytes are mandatory  (13 first bytes for Association message)

 Capture messages when switching from Moon to Sun and from Sun to Moon for all areas you want to control.